patrikflorek/deepoo-1/README.md

    - If a mask is missing for any image, an all-zero (background) 1-bit PNG mask is created automatically.
    - Naming conventions and formats are unified; filenames are prefixed by dataset for uniqueness.
    - The merging script is interactive and will prompt before overwriting extraction or cleaning up temporary files.
-2. **Preprocessing:**
+2. **Preprocessing & Sampling:**

 All images are converted to RGB and all masks are robustly binarized (0=background, 255=object), handling both 1-bit and 2-bit encodings automatically.

-Centered padding is applied to produce 1000x1000 images and masks in all splits.
-The normalized output is saved in `data/normalized/{split}/images` and `data/normalized/{split}/masks`.
+Before generating cutouts, the contents of `data/processed/train/` are deterministically split into **train** and **val** subsets with an **90/10** ratio (seeded, to ensure reproducibility).
+If `data/processed/val/` exists, it is ignored to prevent any potential leakage; the new split derived from `processed/train` is used instead.
+The `test` split is processed as-is.

+For each resulting split, a square crop is sampled per image with side length in `[224, min(H, W)]` (biased to be mostly centered on the target regions).
+Cutouts are saved without resizing to `data/normalized-224x224/{train,val,test}/images` and `data/normalized-224x224/{train,val,test}/masks`.
+Resizing to **224x224** occurs later in the training pipeline.

 Mask normalization logic is robust to mixed encodings and dataset quirks, ensuring compatibility for EfficientDet-Lite training.
 No further manual mask checking is required.